Jennifer Mackinnon

 Jennifer Ann Mackinnon (born September 16, 1973) is an American physical oceanographer who has studied small-scale dynamical processes in oceans for more than 20 years.
 These processes include internal waves and ocean mixing, turbulence, sub-mesoscale instabilities, and their complex interaction.
-She is a professor at the Scripps Institution of Oceanography (SIO) of the University of California, San Diego (UCSD).
-Her research requires some fieldwork at sea to observe these processes.
+She is a professor at the Scripps Institution of Oceanography (SIO) of the University of California, San Diego.
+Her research requires extensive fieldwork at sea to observe these processes.

 Early life and education

 Mackinnon graduated with a Bachelor of Arts (Major in Physics) with distinction from Swarthmore College in June 1995.
 In June 1999, she completed a Master of Science at the Department of Oceanography of the University of Washington.
-She then carried out a Ph.
-D. in the same department that she defended in June 2002.
+She then carried out a PhD in the same department that she defended in June 2002.